ksichien/ansible-jenkins/README.md

 ### Ansible Jenkins
-This is a collection of Ansible playbooks I've written to automate the installation, configuration and maintenance of a Vagrant VM running Jenkins.
+This is a collection of Ansible playbooks I've written to automate the installation, configuration and maintenance of a Vagrant VM running Jenkins on Debian GNU/Linux.
+The installation of Docker, NodeJS 8 LTS and Ruby 2.4.3 are also performed.

 ## Usage